offsoc/onionplan/docs/references/references.md

   lists the most relevant papers that lead to Onion Services development.
 * [The Once and Future Onion](https://link.springer.com/chapter/10.1007/978-3-319-66402-6_3):
   includes a historic overview of Onion Services technology.

+## Related

+Although not focused in the Onion Service, other references might be relevant, like those covering anti-censorship:

+* [CensorBib](https://censorbib.nymity.ch/): an archive of selected academic research papers on Internet censorship.